 Each student will receive a user name and password to access the Treasures reading series online.
 Click here to view our Treasures Book and additional resources.
 Please ask if you have any questions about accessing this resource.

-We are currently working on Unit 1.
-This unit is all about Friends and Family.
-We will be discussing what make a good friend.
-The comprehension skills we will work on are: Characters and Setting, Plot, Main Idea and Details, and Making Predictions.
+We are currently working on Unit 2.
+This unit is all about Community Heroes.
+We will be discussing what heroes live in our community.
+The comprehension skills we will work on are: Characters and Setting, Plot, Cause and Effect, Main Idea and Details, Making Inferences, and Compare and Contrast.

 Some additional math websites I recommend are:

 Money Enrichment: This is a fun game of adding money – http://mrnussbaum.com/lunch-lady-ipad.html